abdulwaheed76/practices/README.md

     1. Message manager
     1. Update task statuses
     1. Check assigned tasks
-    1. Do not do new tasks without fully finishing old tasks first
+    1. Do not do new tasks without fully finishing old tasks first.
+See `General priorities and preferences` section below for more details.
-    1. Start/resume tasks as per priority
+    1. Start/resume tasks as per priority field in PM tool
 1. At each SM
-    1. Message in group, for SM; participate
+    1. Message in group, for SM; and participate
     1. Review PRs, get your PR reviewed and merged
     1. Sync up with team members (doer, pair, sto)
     1. Do CPP, resume tasks
 1. At dayend
     1. Regardless of quantity of work, make sure your work is stable for public/client use.
     1. Delta reviewer reviews all PRs of the day in all projects (merged or open) at last SM (within 15 minutes).
+Yes, all PRs be re-reviewed within 15 mins.
+This will be a quick review.
+Not all can be reviewed.
+So things can be glanced or inspected in detail at ad hoc basis.
+However doing this every day is important.
     1. Message manager (that you are leaving) 10-15 minutes before leaving .
     1. Also message manager if you were not able to get at all the work done to be merged via PRs.
     1. (Temporary: make a very short list of mistakes/issues/inefficiencies + brilliant work done by others + anything you like to improve and send it to manager.
 So 2 headings: "Good things", "To be improved things" for things that whatever you have noticed in the day)